 - Seal the baggie and mix around

-- Once your rice is fully coated, pour onto a paper plate and spread out.
+- Once your rice is fully coated, pour onto a paper plate or cookie sheet and spread out to dry.

 - Dry – I placed mine outside and it dried really quickly (about 10 min)

-- Pour inside your jars, place candle on top.
+Pour into your jars, place a candle on top.
 (I would wait to light the candle in case the rubbing alcohol is still present.)

 This is a great craft to get the kids involved……..just make sure the bag is sealed.
 Trust me.

-So many options for layering all the pretty colors, or using individually like I did.
+So many options for layering all the pretty colors, or using individually as I did.

 If you’ve got warm weather already, wouldn’t these look pretty on the patio?